The concept of the Anthropocene Age, suggesting that humankind has become a greater influence on the planet than nature, is

 mine, and the company operating it, that understood our film, trusted us and allowed us to work without trying to influence

 this.
 Naturally the visual aspect also has a role to play here.
-After all, were talking about the cinema.
-And it's also
+After all, we’re talking about the cinema.
+And it's also true

-true that despite all the destruction visible in these shots, the aesthetic aspect is impressive.
-You can't allow yourself
+that despite all the destruction visible in these shots, the aesthetic aspect is impressive.
+You can't allow yourself to be

-to be afraid of that.
+afraid of that.
 It could be a trap, but it's definitely a reality that we have to deal with.
-We looked for places where
+We looked for places where the

-the surface of the planet is being manipulated, and of course our intention was that the film would prompt people to think
+surface of the planet is being manipulated, and of course our intention was that the film would prompt people to think about

 In terms of the structure of each chapter, there's always a perspective at the beginning from a considerable height, as if